ollama/ollama/docs/import.md

 ## Quantization reference

-The quantization options are as follow (from highest highest to lowest levels of quantization).
+The quantization options are as follows (from highest to lowest levels of quantization).
 Note: some architectures such as Falcon do not support K quants.

 - `q2_K`
 - `q3_K`